The Black Scorpion

 An attack on a ranch has some effective moments and good animation, especially the opening when a monster gobbles up two telephone linemen.
-Next comes an exciting journey into a subterranean nest of slimy-crawly arachnids, which can be considered either a repeat of the Kong spider pit, or a dry-land version of the diving bell setup from Harryhausen’s The Beast.
+Next comes an exciting journey into a subterranean nest of slimy-crawly arachnids, which can be considered either a repeat of the Kong spider pit, or a dry-land version of the diving bell scene from Harryhausen’s The Beast.
 Living in the caverns are strange prehistoric worm-things and a trap-door spider that pursues the little stowaway Mario Navarro.
-To our dismay, it doesn’t catch him and rip him to bits.
+To our dismay, the damn kid escapes.

-The finale in a Mexico City stadium is an excuse to pull out all the stops.
+The finale in a Mexico City stadium pulls out all the stops.
 Having thoughtfully killed all the other scorpion monsters, the surviving giant battles trucks, tanks and helicopters.
-The camera movement in this scene, panning and tilting with the action, is superb.
+The camera movement in this scene is superb, panning and tilting with the action.
 The animation is ambitious and grandiose, with as many as three scorpions on screen at a time, moving their 24 legs and six claws in staccato steps.
-The scorpion and several vehicles are constantly in motion at the same time, with superimposed explosions working as well.
+The scorpion and the armored vehicles are in constant motion, with superimposed explosions working as well.
 It must have been a major stop-motion headache, and our admiration for key technician Pete Peterson is made greater by the knowledge that he was said to suffer from arthritis.
-You can bet that stop-motion animators studied this sequence closely.
+You can bet that later stop-motion animators studied this sequence closely.

-Real scorpions are lightning-quick, aggressive xenomorphic horrors, and The Black Scorpion exploits them fairly well.
-But no matter how you cut it, the ugly bugs seem angry and ferocious, but they just don’t have personalities.
-Making matters worse is the ridiculous big rubber scorpion face that is thrust at us in dozens of unwelcome cuts, drooling and screaming, and not for a moment matching anything in the animation.
+Real scorpions are lightning-quick, aggressive horrors, and The Black Scorpion exploits them fairly well.
+The ugly bugs seem angry and ferocious, but they just don’t have personalities.
+Making matters worse is the ridiculous big rubber scorpion face that is thrust at us drooling and screaming in dozens of unwelcome cuts, not for a moment matching anything in the animation.
 Its hairy mouth looks like the grille of a 1953 Corvette.
 Did the time and money run out?
 It is sad to think of O’Brien and Peterson being forced to intercut the insert puppet with their otherwise excellent effects shots.

-There’s a lot of stop-motion in the movie, but the producers used a trick to almost double it.
+There’s a lot of stop-motion in the movie.
 The editors multiply the monster footage by recycling shots as optical blowups.
 It doesn’t take a sharp eye to see the same identical action recurring only a few seconds later, only larger and more grainy.
 The same superimposed explosions are repeated, suggesting that they were animated onto the original camera negative.
 One shot of a trio of scorpions exiting a cave is repeated six or seven times, in two different scenes.